raphael/linux-samus/README.md

 [![Chat with us on #linux-samus on freenode.net](https://img.shields.io/badge/chat-on%20%23linux--samus-brightgreen.svg)](https://webchat.freenode.net/?channels=linux-samus "Chat with us on #linux-samus on freenode.net")

-This repository contains packages for Debian and Arch Linux that installs the Linux kernel 4.7 with a set of patches that enable sound support.  well as keyboard and screen brightness control.
-The Linux 4.7 kernel already has built-in support for screen and keyboard led control as well as touchpad and touchscreen support making the Pixel 2015 fully supported with this kernel tree.
+This repository contains packages for Debian and Arch Linux that installs the Linux kernel 4.7 with a set of patches that enable sound support.
+The Linux 4.7 kernel has built-in support for the Pixel screen and keyboard leds as well as its touchpad and touchscreen.
+This makes the Pixel 2015 fully supported with this kernel tree.

-The patches that were built in this repo are no longer needed as support for the sound card has been submitted upstream.
-This repo temporarily includes the upstream patches and a patched tree until the patches make it in an official Linux release.
+The patches that were built in this repo in prior releases are no longer needed as support for the sound card has (finally) been submitted upstream.
+This repo temporarily includes the upstream patches and a patched tree until they make it in an official Linux release.
 See https://lkml.org/lkml/2016/8/14/207.

 The provided kernel config is also somewhat optimized for the Pixel 2015.